 - Whisk the eggs, whole milk, cinnamon and vanilla in a large mixing bowl; set aside.

 - Melt butter in large skillet over medium low heat.
 Dip sandwiches in egg mixture, turning a few times to coat.
 Let the excess egg mixture drip off.
 Place in skillet and cook 4-5 minutes, flip and cook an additional 4-5 minute or until golden brown and crispy on each side.

 - Remove from pan and slice in half on the diagonal; place on platter and top with desired toppings.

-Simply place the french toast on a baking sheet then place it in a oven at 250 degrees F for up to a hour before serving.
+- Keeping stuffed french toast warm is so easy, and you can make a huge batch!
+Simply put the french toast on a large baking sheet.
+Then, place i nthe oven at 250 degrees for up to 20 minutes before serving.